andrec279/movie_recommender_sys/README.md

 The MovieLens dataset contains ratings from about 280,000 users on over 58,000 unique movies.
 Additionally, we used data contains content-based features for 10,000 movies in the MovieLens dataset in the form of "tag relevancy scores", collected by [GroupLens](https://grouplens.org/datasets/movielens/tag-genome/).
 Both datasets are hosted in NYU's HPC environment.
 Timestamped ratings data served as the main data source for this project, as they provided the user-item interactions data required to produce vectorized user / item representations for our recommender model.

 **Note on train-validation-test splits:** When splitting the data into train-validation-test partitions, we separated the interactions (rating) data temporally (earlier interaction timestamps in training, later interaction timestamps in validation / test, as would be the case in production).
 Additionally, we performed splits along interaction data for each user to ensure users in the evaluation sets were trained on in the training data and removed users / items for which interactions data was too limited (below some established threshold).
-In doing so, we ensured model evaluation was more representative of production settings and that we were only evaluating on users and items above a certain "maturity" level.
+This effectively meant we chose to evaluate our system on users and items above a certain "maturity" level.

 ## Model Implementation